Gore–Wilding rivalry

-They first met in 1905 at the East Surrey Championships in the neighborhood of East Croydon in Croydon (now part of Greater London).
+They first met in 1905 at the East Surrey Championships in the neighborhood of East Croydon (now part of Greater London).
 Gore was 37 years old when he first met 22 years old Wilding.
-At the Grand Slam tournaments they met four times all at Wimbledon and were tied (2-2) in matches they met in the quarter finals and semi finals twice and two times in the challenge round, Wilding was the challenger to Gore defending the title in 1910 with Wilding winning two years later in 1912 roles reversed and Gore was the challenger with Wilding successfully defending his tile.
+At the Grand Slam tournaments they met four times all at Wimbledon and were tied (2-2) in matches they met in the quarter-finals and semi finals twice and two times in the challenge round, Wilding was the challenger to Gore defending the title in 1910 with Wilding winning two years later in 1912 roles reversed and Gore was the challenger with Wilding successfully defending his tile.

 They played each other predominately on grass courts but also on clay courts and indoors on wood courts (the fastest courts ever) so on three very different surfaces.

 Challenge rounds

-Challenge Round : the championship round of a tournament, in which the winner of a single-elimination tournament phase (called then The All-Comers' Tournament), challenges the holder of the tournament (the winner of the last edition, often the previous year but not always, of the tournament) who plays only that last match to decide the new champion.
+Challenge Round: the championship round of a tournament, in which the winner of a single-elimination tournament phase (called then The All-Comers' Tournament), challenges the holder of the tournament (the winner of the last edition, often the previous year but not always, of the tournament) who plays only that last match to decide the new champion.
 The challenge round was used in the early history of tennis in many tournaments, but not all, from 1878 through 1921 (in 1876 and 1877 there was no challenge rounds given that the first tournaments were created).
 The Challenge Round system was still used later for nations in the Davis Cup until 1971 included.